Technical and organizational security measures

 Worldline has an ISMS (Information Security Management System) in place to evaluate risks to the security of personal data, to manage the assessment and treatment of these risks and to continually improve its information security.
 The security controls and activities are implemented in a business as usual approach.
 Measure(s) include(s):

 - Worldline has deployed an ISMS to manage security professionally and its ISMS has been inspired and based upon industry best practices, frameworks and standards such as the Payment Card Industry Data Security Standard (PCI DSS), ISO/IEC 27001:2013.

 Physical Access Security

-Limitation of the physical access to Ingenico systems and data to only authorized Ingenico workers.
+Limitation of the physical access to Worldline systems and data to only authorized Worldline workers.
 Measure(s) include(s):

 - The payment platform is hosted at a professional, production data center with a defined and protected physical perimeter, strong physical controls including access control mechanisms, controlled delivery and loading areas, surveillance and 24x7x365 guards

 - The production data center and its equipment are physically protected against natural disasters, malicious attacks and accidents

 - Only authorized representatives have access to the production data center premises, all datacenter accesses are logged